Here's a list of holiday events happening in Spokane, North Idaho

 December 17, 18, 19, 26 - $25

-Try this amazing winter sport – we provide the gear!
 During a guided hike, you’ll travel on beautiful trails through the snow-covered trees around Mt.
 Spokane.
+Gear is provided.

 December 21-22, or 28-29 - $99

-Ages 9-12 will learn snowshoeing, cross country skiing and snow cave building at Mt.
-Spokane State Park!
+Children ages 9-12 will learn snowshoeing, cross country skiing and snow cave building at Mt.
+Spokane State Park.

 Events in North Idaho

-Friday, Dec.
-3 from 4-8 p.m. guests can enjoy holiday shopping at the “Market of Fourth” vendor booths.
+On Friday, Dec.
+3 from 4-8 p.m., guests can enjoy holiday shopping at the “Market of Fourth” vendor booths.
 Vendors will have gift items as well as homemade pie, cinnamon rolls and other baked goods for sale.
 Hot cider and s'mores will be free to enjoy around the campfire.

 The best parking is behind City Hall, at 408 N. Spokane St. Fourth Avenue will be closed between Spokane Street and Frederick Street from 3-9 p.m.